Staffing Management

 Managing rest and meal breaks

 If your state has specific rest break requirements, it’s essential that management understands them and takes appropriate action to uphold them.
-This, of course, is sometimes easier said than done.
+Of course, this is sometimes easier said than done.

-Without the right protocols and tools in place, tracking breaks can be tough, especially in complicated states like California, Oregon, and New York.
+Without the right protocols and tools, tracking breaks can be challenging, especially in complicated states like California, Oregon, and New York.
 Luckily, there are many ways to automate the workload.

-An online employee scheduling and time tracking platform like Workforce.com handles all break and employment law compliance for you, meaning staff will never miss breaks, and your business will never be penalized.
+An online employee scheduling and time tracking platform like Workforce.com helps you manage break scheduling and missed break payments, reducing your risk of expensive missed break lawsuits.
 Here are a few specific ways the cloud-based system helps you plan lunch breaks and calculate compensation accurately:

 Auto-schedule compliant breaks